Client-Counselor-Fit

 At the same time, different people need different therapeutic approaches.
 Not all of us are woven with the same pain patterns.

 Equally holistic is Victor Frankl’s methodology as it focuses on issues of life’s meaning.
 These questions tend to come up regularly in my clients’ thoughts, like “What is it really all about”?
 Victor Frankl’s approach is part of Existentialism which is part theory, therapy and philosophy.
-Not all of my clients take to this approach and that’s fine because it is a pretty specialized approach.

 In addition, I offer Eye Movement Desensitization Reprocessing (EMDR).
 This is a special theory and therapy developed by an American Psychologist, Dr. Francine Shapiro.
 It is focused on helping people process traumatic memories.
 And with successfully processed trauma come post-traumatic-growth.
 Treatment includes following a standardized protocol, cognitive components, and engaging in bilateral brain stimulation.
 If this sounds a bit unfamiliar, check it out some more on the EMDR website: http://www.emdr.com/